 I was her youngest granddaughter and she took me under her wing in the kitchen.
 It was a lost cause, however, because even a simple thing like cupcakes turned out like hockey pucks when I tried to make them.
 I remember once, she actually stood over my shoulder while she dictated a cake recipe.
 It was one of her famous orange Bundt cakes with orange glaze.
 Sure enough, it came out of the oven like a paper weight.
 It had risen less than an inch.
 I wrote an essay about it in my book, Sitting on Cold Porcelain, called “Thanksgiving Plans – Remember the Titanic.”

 I got married in Philadelphia, Grandma retired from the Olean House, and we visited regularly.
 She was still sharp as a tack at 90 years old.
-She managed to take several solo trips to Florida to visit her younger sister before she passed in 1978.
+She managed to take several solo trips to Florida to visit her younger sister before she passed.

 Somehow, during that time, a light bulb went on in my head and I learned how to cook.
 I never did get the hang of baking a good cake, however, but there was Duncan Hines and the box cake only turned out lop-sided once.
 That’s when she put me wise to turning the tins upside down and icing the flat sides together.